 - Benefits forms

 Some of the forms are required by the government.
-Others are necessary documents you need for your business.
+Others are necessary documents or payroll forms you need for your business.
 To learn more about each form, continue reading.

 As an employer, you are required to withhold federal taxes (income, Social Security, and Medicare taxes) from an employee’s gross wages and deposit the money with the IRS.
 An employee must fill out Form W-4 so you know how much federal income tax to withhold.